 You can also use the tool to analyze popular hashtags used by your competitors and their followers on Twitter.
 Additionally, you can also analyze the accounts your competitors follow to see which influencers they follow and whether they follow their active fans or not.

-Phlanx is another social media management platform that has a great tool that lets you calculate the engagement rate for your competitor’s Instagram pages for free.
-You can also use it to generate a full Instagram audit, but for that, you will need a subscription.
+Phlanx is another social media management platform that has a great tool that lets you calculate the engagement rate for your Instagram, Twitter, Youtube, Facebook, and even Twitch pages for free.
+You can also use it to generate a full audit for your Instagram, Youtube, and TikTok pages, but for that, you will need a subscription.
 As mentioned above, manually calculating the engagement rate is a daunting task, and why do it yourself when you can do it for free with this amazing tool?

 Phlanx’s paid subscription currently starts at 35$/month if you get a monthly subscription.
 It gives unlimited access to Phlanx’s tools for one account.